What is Lean Project Management?

 Lean project management is a project management methodology designed to eliminate waste and minimize the time spent on activities that do not add value.
 Based on the principles of lean manufacturing, it was first developed by Toyota in the 1940s.
 This approach to work (eliminating waste) has been stretched across multiple field domains; including healthcare, startup and business culture.
 For the sake of our discussion here, we’ll focus on lean startup project management or just simply lean management.

-Because the principles of lean involve eliminating waste, creating value, and learning, the systematic approaches can take several different forms.
+Because the principles of lean involve eliminating waste, process improvements, creating value, and learning, the systematic approaches can take several different forms.
 Some of these approaches include the Deming Cycle and Lean Six Sigma (DMDEI).
 For us here at Leantime, we also consider the principles of Design Thinking and agile as part of our path towards eliminating waste and optimizing for value.

 The other way we use lean here is through utilizing the Lean startup methodologies for idea and business validation.
 This can be found as a canvas in our system.
 More on that below.